anujgandharv/easytest/README.md

-EasyTest : A Parameterized approach to Testing using JUnit
+EasyTest : A Data Driven Testing approach to JUnit
 ------------------------------------------------------------------------------------------------------

 An extension of JUnit to perform Data Driven Testing using annotations.